Living Well With a Stoma

 What is a Stoma Bag?

-The waste that passes through the stoma is collected in a stoma bag - a pouch made from soft, waterproof material (CliniMed 2011).
+Waste that passes through the stoma is collected in a stoma bag, a pouch made from soft, waterproof material (CliniMed 2024).

-This bag fits securely around the stoma and adheres to the abdomen using an attached or detachable flange, which is made from a breathable material and attaches to the skin using medical-grade adhesives.
-The type of bag needed will depend on the type of stoma (CliniMed 2011).
+This bag fits securely around the stoma and adheres to the abdomen using an attached or detachable flange.
+The type of bag needed will depend on the type of stoma (CliniMed 2024).

 Reasons for the Formation of a Stoma